OWASP/www-project-security-qualitative-metrics/FAQ.md

 # F.A.Q. [![Gitter](https://gitter.im/owasp-www-project-security-qualitative-metrics/community)]

-## How Security Qualitative Metrics Different From OWASP Application Security Verification Standard (AVSV)
+## How Security Qualitative Metrics Different From OWASP Application Security Verification Standard (ASVS)

-- OWASP ASVS has 19 chapters organised according to security topics.
-Security Qualitative metrics has six groups.
-These groups are associated to controls and decisions about software security.
+- OWASP ASVS has 19 chapters organized according to security topics.
+Security Qualitative Metrics has six groups.
+These groups are associated with controls and decisions about software security.

 ## What is the number of metrics?
-2

 - In version 1.0.0 the number of metrics is 230.

-## How can one relate OWASP Security Qualitative Metrics to OWASP AVSV?
+## How can one relate OWASP Security Qualitative Metrics to OWASP ASVS?

-- Each metrics is associated to one or more AVSV items.
+- Each metrics is associated with one or more ASVS items.

 ## What is the coverage level of OWASP Security Qualitative Metrics?

-- Version 1.0.0 is associted to OWASP AVSV version 3.0.
-For each items in version 3.0, there is one or more items in OWASP Security Qualitative Metrics Lists.
+- Version 1.0.0 is prepared based on OWASP ASVS version 3.0.
+For each item in version 3.0, there is one or more items in OWASP Security Qualitative Metrics Lists.

 ## Does OWASP Security Qualitative Metrics apply to all web projects?